nobodylovesm3/fmi-kn-8-oop/README.md

-# fmi-kn-8-oop

-<a href="https://github.com/tozka/fmi-kn-8-oop" target="_blank">https://github.com/tozka/fmi-kn-8-oop</a>
+# FMI Computer Science Group 8 Practicum, Spring 2019

-> „Any fool can write code that a computer can understand.
+> **„Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.
-(M.Fowler)“
+(M.Fowler)“**

 ## First steps